migtools/mig-operator/docs/usage/MTCControllerRuntime.md

-# MTC Go Client
+# MTC with Kubernetes Controller-Runtime Package

-This document provides a short preview on how to use [Go client](https://github.com/kubernetes/client-go) with the MTC custom resources.
+This document provides a short preview on how to use [Kubernetes Controller-Runtime Package](https://pkg.go.dev/sigs.k8s.io/controller-runtime) with the MTC custom resources.
 We will go through a small example in order to do so.

 ## Prequisite
 - Golang
-- Go Client Library
+- Kubernetes Controller-Runtime
 - OpenShift/Kubernetes Cluster

 ## Example